thokozani2005/PoeChatBotPart1/README.md

 -Added the typing effect method in the validate class, passed the frequency Nand duration as parameters Added method that validate user input, it chesks if the user enters the required input, then i also crated a method that beeps if the uswr input doesnt not meet the requirements.
 Used Color, to ouptup messages int various  colors to visually distinguish bot responses and enhance readability.
+Also added the concatenate feature meaning it adss the responses for example the user if the user enters please tell me about password and phishing it displays the two responses.

 Conclusion